needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 * A white vertical line indicates the frame in which a load request occurred.
 * A blue background indicates that an asset is currently loaded.
 * The green part of the graph indicates an asset's current ref-count.

+Note that the Event Viewer is only concerned with ref-counts, not memory consumption (see section on [clearing memory](#when-is-memory-cleared?), below, for more information).

+Listed under the Assets column, you will see a row for each of the following, per frame:

+* FPS: The frames per second count.
+* MonoHeap: The amount of RAM in use.
+* Event Counts: The total number of events in a frame.
+* Asset requests: Displays the reference count on an operation over time.
+If the asset request has any dependencies, a triangle appears that you can click on to view the children's request operations.

+You can click the left and right arrows in order to step through the frames one by one, or click **Current** to jump to the latest frame.
+Press the **+** button to expand a row for more details.

+The information displayed in the Event Viewer is related to the [build script](AddressableAssetsDevelopmentCycle.md#build-scripts) you use to create Play mode data.

+When using the Event Viewer, avoid the **Use Asset Database** built script because it does not account for any shared dependencies among the assets.
+Use the **Simulate Groups** script or the **Use Existing Build** script instead, but the latter is better suited for the Event Viewer because it gives a more accurate monitoring of the ref-counts.

 ## When is memory cleared?
 An asset no longer being referenced (indicated by the end of a blue section in the profiler) does not necessarily mean that asset was unloaded.
 A common applicable scenario involves multiple assets in an asset bundle.
 For example: